google/open-location-code/TESTING.md

 An example of a language being tested natively is go:

 ```
    # Go implementation.
 Lives in go/
-    - language: go
-      go: stable
+   test-go:
+    runs-on: ubuntu-latest
-      env: OLC_PATH=go
+    env:
-      script:
+      OLC_PATH: go
+    steps:
+    - uses: actions/checkout@v2
+    - uses: actions/setup-go@v2
+      with:
+        go-version: 1.17
+    - name: test
-        - go test ./go
+      run: go test ./${OLC_PATH}
 ```

-This defines the language, uses the `stable` version, sets an environment variable with the path and then runs the testing command `go test ./go`.
+This defines the language, uses the `1.17` version, sets an environment variable with the path and then runs the testing command `go test ./go`.

 An example of a language using bazel is Python:

 ```
   # Python implementation.
 Lives in python/, tested with bazel.
-    - language: python
-      python: 2.7
+  test-python:
+    runs-on: ubuntu-latest
-      env: OLC_PATH=python
+    env:
-      script:
-        - wget -O install.sh "https://github.com/bazelbuild/bazel/releases/download/0.5.3/bazel-0.5.3-installer-linux-x86_64.sh"
-        - chmod +x install.sh
-        - ./install.sh --user && rm -f install.sh
+      OLC_PATH: python
+    strategy:
+      matrix:
+        python: [ '2.7', '3.6', '3.7', '3.8' ]
+    name: test-python-${{ matrix.python }}
+    steps:
+      - uses: actions/checkout@v2
+      - name: Set up Python
+        uses: actions/setup-python@v2
+        with:
+          python-version: ${{ matrix.python }}
+      - name: test
-        - ~/bin/bazel test --test_output=all ${OLC_PATH}:all
+        run: bazel test --test_output=all ${OLC_PATH}:all
 ```

-The big difference is that the bazel software must be downloaded and installed before running the test command:
-`~/bin/bazel test --test_output=all ${OLC_PATH}:all`.

-Note that this configuration tests python version 2.7.
-If you want to test multiple versions, you will need to define **another** language entry with the version specified.
-(You cannot specify multiple versions in a single language entry.)
+Bazel is pre-installed on GitHub-hosted runners which are used to run CI, so there's no need to install it.
+This example also shows how to test with multiple versions of a language.

 ### Adding Your Tests

-Simply add a new section to the `.travis.yml` file with the appropriate language, and either the native test command or install the bazel software and call the `bazel test` like the other examples.
+Simply add a new section to the `.github/workflows/main.yml` file with the appropriate language, and either the native test command or call `bazel test` like the other examples.
+More information about GitHub actions can be found in the [documentation](https://docs.github.com/en/actions/quickstart).